 - Power of Attorneys (usually required by people in the UK to sell property abroad, buy property abroad or inherit property abroad)

 - Sale or purchase of land or property abroad

 There are now less than 1,000 Notaries in the UK with only two Notaries in Chesterfield and very few Notaries in Derbyshire, so it may not be easy to find a Notary Public.

-Rod Shiers at BRM Solicitors has practised as a Notary Public in the UK for 22 years and is a member of the Notaries Society.
-As an experienced Notary Public, he is able to deal with most matters where a Notary may be required by you or your company.
+Anna Cattee is our in-house Notary Public, and she is able to deal with most matters where a Notary may be required by you or your company.

 In her role as Notary, Ann is regulated separately from her role as company commercial solicitor, by the Faculty Office of The Archbishop of Canterbury.